chzerv/ansible-role-security/README.md

 - Basic TCP/IP stack hardening.
 - Remove packages of your choice.
 - Setup/configure PAM modules like `pam_tally2` and `pwquality`.
+- Disable core dumps, using `limits`.
+- Set an `nproc` limit for protection against fork bombs, using `limits` (does not apply for the root user).

 ## Requirements